Distillation-Enabled Knowledge Alignment for Generative Semantic Communications of AIGC Images: Performance Evaluation

-\else \fi In Fig.~\ref{fig1_exp}, we show the overall performance of \name, focusing on three representative subjects in the human, animal, and building categories.
+In Fig.~\ref{fig1_exp}, we show the overall performance of \name, focusing on three representative subjects in the human, animal, and building categories (additional subjects are reported in the Supplementary Material).
 The first column shows the cloud-generated images given the prompt text of each target subject.
 Without KA, the same prompt texts result in edge-generated images shown in the \emph{non-align} case, which are substantially different from the cloud-generated ones, visualizing the knowledge misalignment.

 For G-KA, we compare \name with the Textual-Inversion~(TI) in~\cite{Gal22NIPS_Image} and the DreamBooth~(DB) in~\cite{Ruiz23CVPR_Dreambooth}, which are the basis of \name and thus serve as important benchmarks.
 TI addresses G-KA by optimizing only the metaword, while DB optimizes the LoRA matrices under the initial random embedding of the metaword.
-From Fig.~\ref{fig1_exp}, TI and DB are able to align the edge-generated images with the cloud-generated ones, with TI performing better in layout alignment and DB performing better in detail alignment.
-Our \makd method in \name combines the strength of TI and DB and outperforms them in both layout and detail alignment.
+From Fig.~\ref{fig1_exp}, TI and DB align the edge-generated images with the cloud-generated ones, with TI performing better in layout consistency and DB performing better in detail consistency.
+Our \makd method in \name combines the strength of TI and DB and outperforms them in both layout and detail consistency.

-For the wireless transmission from the edge to the user, we compare the \vrsa method in \name with the baseline that employs the Joint Photographic Experts Group~(JPEG) source coding and the Low-Density Parity-Check~(LDPC) channel coding.
-The transmission condition is characterized by a compression rate of $\tau=4$ (corresponding to a symbol length of $K=4{,}096$), a SNR of $\gamma=20$~dB, and a delay spread value of $\omega=300$~ns.
-In LDPC, a coding rate of $2/3$ is adopted to combat the wireless channel fading.
-For a fair comparison, we constrain the symbol length in the JPEG-LDPC baseline to match that of \name.
-From Fig.~\ref{fig1_exp}, the JPEG-LDPC baseline compresses the images by grouping pixels into uniform blocks, which leads to severe aliasing artifacts.
-In contrast, with the \vrsa method, \name achieves high-fidelity under the same transmission condition.
+For the wireless transmission from the edge to the user, we compare the \cala method in \name with two communication-centric baselines: i) the \emph{JPEG-LDPC} baseline, where the generated images are first compressed using Joint Photographic Experts Group~(JPEG) and then transmitted via LDPC coding; and ii) the \emph{Latent-LDPC} baseline, where the latent tensors generated by the edge-GAI are directly transmitted using standard Low-Density Parity-Check~(LDPC) channel coding.
+The transmission condition is characterized by rate $\tau=1/32$, a SNR of $\gamma=10$~dB, and a delay spread value of $\omega=3000$~ns.
+We evaluate all methods under the same number of transmitted symbols-per-pixel, which directly reflects the consumption of wireless spectral resources.
+In particular, for the baselines, we sweep over different combinations of QAM modulation orders and LDPC coding rates to determine the maximum achievable bit budget under a block error rate constraint of $1\%$.
+This procedure emulates the adaptive modulation and coding scheme used in practical communication systems.
+The Latent- and JPEG-LDPC baselines satisfy the bit budget by adjusting the quantization order and the JPEG compression quality, respectively.